 Bright white is a fairly predictable choice, but that’s because it’s one of the most effective colors for a basement.
 White reflects light well, so it can maximize whatever illumination is in the room, natural or otherwise.
 Even if your walls are already white, consider applying a fresh coat with a slightly glossy finish to really make the room shine.

-As you shop for your perfect shade, you’ll begin to notice that white is just as variable as any other color.
-Some whites have cool blue or grey undertones, while others are warmer with hints of pink and yellow.
+As you shop for the perfect shade, you’ll begin to notice that white is just as variable as any other color.
+Some whites have cool blue or gray undertones, while others are warmer with hints of pink and yellow.
 Hues with cooler undertones like High Reflective White are closer to true white, delivering maximum illumination to your dimly lit space.
 As you paint, don’t forget to look up.
 Painting the ceiling a bright white will open the room up and create the illusion of a higher ceiling.

 White isn’t for everyone, as many find that this shade looks overly sterile and stark.
 To add a little fun while keeping it bright, opt for light blue to brighten up a dark basement all while keeping it cozy.
 Hues like Minor Blue are bright enough to make a statement but soft enough to make for a not-so-distracting background.

 These colors work better for fun spaces like playrooms or guest rooms where you need to inject a little more personality.
 Decorate with neutral colors to create a more relaxing space, or use pops of bright, complementary colors like red and orange to bring more energy to the room.

 Soft gray paint is a designer’s old-reliable when it comes to basement walls because they brighten and soften spaces without creating the sterile and industrial feeling that white can give off.
 Soft grays reflect natural light to bring even more brightness into a typically dim room.
 It’s neutral enough to comfort any guest, but the depth of the grey makes it feel a little cozy.